Programs > Brochure

 |Program Type:||Off-Campus Study||Areas of Study:||Anthropology, Asian Studies, Biology, Botany, Earth Science, Ecology, Economics, Environmental Studies, Forestry, Geography, International Studies, Religion/Theology, Sciences, Sociology, Tourism, Zoology|

-BHUTAN SEMESTER: HIMALAYAN ENVIRONMENT AND SOCIETY IN TRANSITION
+SFS BHUTAN: HIMALAYAN ENVIRONMENT AND SOCIETY IN TRANSITION (SEMESTER)

 - Terms: Fall, Spring

 - Prerequisites: One semester of college-level ecology, biology, or environmental studies/science; 18 years of age

 - Application Deadline: Rolling admissions.
 Early applications encouraged

 - Financial Aid: All accepted students can apply for need-based scholarships, grants, and loans

 Explore a corner of the Himalayas where few foreigners ever step foot.
 Experience Bhutan’s unique culture and diverse ecosystems as you trek through remote villages and high mountain passes.
 Learn how Buddhist philosophy influences the country’s environmental policies and how the people of Bhutan are addressing the challenge of maintaining biodiversity and traditional rural lifestyles in a time of transition.
 Gain practical skills in field research and data collection and apply them to an extensive research project.